 2019 Women Farm to Food Business Competition

-The 2019 NASDA Foundation Women’s Farm to Food Competition is dedicated to fostering growth among women entrepreneurs with food and beverage businesses in Oregon and Washington State.
+The 2019 NASDA Foundation Women’s Farm to Food Competition is dedicated to fostering growth among women producers (i.e., farmers, fishers, ranchers) and women entrepreneurs with food and beverage businesses in Oregon and Washington.
 The Farm to Food Competition was developed through a partnership of the NASDA Foundation, Oregon Department of Agriculture and Washington State Department of Agriculture.
-Women entrepreneurs from Oregon and Washington State will compete for $40,000 in startup funds to help them grow their food and beverage businesses.
+Women entrepreneurs from Oregon and Washington will compete for a total of $40,000 to help them launch, grow or scale their businesses.

 - Runner-up 1: $5,000